On a conjecture of Pappas and Rapoport: Conjectural canonical integral models

 By construction, this morphism is functorial in $\mathcal{G}$ in the sense that, given a morphism $\alpha:\mathcal{G}_1 \to \mathcal{G}_2$ of quasi-parahoric group schemes, the diagram

 is 2-commutative.
 Here the vertical maps are obtained by functoriality of the constructions of $\shtg$ and v-sheaf local models.

-By \cite[Theorem 1.11]{AGLR}, there is a unique (up to unique isomorphism) absolutely weakly normal scheme flat proper $\mathcal{O}_E$-scheme $\locmodgmu$ over $\mathcal{O}_{E}$ with associated v-sheaf isomorphic to $\locmodgmuv$.
+By \cite[Theorem~1.11]{AGLR} and \cite[Corollary~1.4]{GleasonLourencoLocalModel}, there exists a unique (up to unique isomorphism) normal scheme $\locmodgmu$ that is flat and proper over $\mathcal{O}_{E}$ with reduced special fiber, whose associated v-sheaf is isomorphic to $\locmodgmuv$.
 A canonical integral model $\{\scrsg\}_{K^p}$ is said to have a \emph{scheme-theoretic local model diagram} if for all sufficiently small $K^p$ there is a smooth morphism of algebraic stacks

 whose generic fiber comes from the canonical model of the standard principal bundle (base-changed to $E$), see \cite[Theorem 4.1]{Milne2002}, together with a 2-commutative diagram